-As anyone will tell you who has been through a family law case before perception is almost as important as reality.
-If you begin to feel like your ability to care for your children and spend meaningful time with them is slipping through your fingertips then you would understandably begin to act in desperation to be able to maintain your status as that child's primary caregiver.
-If you are anything like me, that desperation can lead to poor decision making and even worse outcomes.
+As anyone will tell you who has been through a family law case before, perception is almost as important as reality.
+If you begin to feel like your ability to care for your children and spend meaningful time with them is slipping through your fingertips, then you would understandably begin to act in desperation to be able to maintain your status as that child's primary caregiver.
+If you are anything like me, that desperation can lead to poor decision-making and even worse outcomes.
 As a result, I would recommend that you take the necessary time to learn about important aspects of a Texas Child Protective Services case so that you can separate truth from Fiction.

 What happens when and if your child is removed from your home?

 This is one of the most important questions you can ask yourself about a CPS case.
 At least in a typical child custody or divorce case, you know where your child will be sleeping every night.
 That would either be at your home or that of your child's other parent.
 However, your child may be removed from your home as a result of a CPS investigation.
 At that point, your ability to determine with whom your child lives for some time is very much up in the air.
-As a result, I would like to spend a little bit of time talking to you about the removal process.
+As a result, I would like to spend some time talking to you about the removal process.

 At the end of the day, Child Protective Services does not go into your case to remove your child unless they can help it.
 Keep in mind that it is a tremendous responsibility for Child Protective Services and the state of Texas to be in temporary custody and hold conservatorships rights about your child.
 As a result, you can rest assured that the removal of your child will be the absolute last option that they choose to undertake.
-The safety and well being of your child must certainly be at risk of immediate harm for them to decide to take your child out of your home.
+The safety and well-being of your child must certainly be at risk of immediate harm for them to decide to take your child out of your home.

 Common questions regarding foster care in Texas during a CPS case

 It is not likely that you will be provided an attorney by the court right off the bat.
-On the contrary, you would likely need to show that you cannot afford or acquire an attorney despite your best efforts.
+On the contrary, you would need to show that you cannot afford or acquire an attorney despite your best efforts.
 At that point, you can formally be appointed an attorney by the court in one will be appointed for you if your case progresses to the point where your parental rights may be terminated as a result of the case.

 What are the major court appearances in a CPS case?

 An adverse aerial hearing will be held within two weeks of your child being removed from your home.
 This is typically the second hearing in a CPS case where a judge will decide whether or not to return your child home to you or whether a risk of continued to be shown neglect still exists in your home.
-If your child is not returned home to you then he or she may decide to place your child with a relative, family member, or continue care through a foster family.
+If your child is not returned home to you, then they may decide to place your child with a relative, family member, or continue care through a foster family.
 Importantly, the adversarial hearing allows you to present your side of the story with evidence to support your position.

 A status hearing Will be held within 60 days of your child's being placed in foster care.
 The purpose of this hearing is to make sure that a family Service plan is in place and to allow you to confirm the understanding that this Service plan is the main path you can take to have your child returned home to you.
-Status hearings will allow all parties to touch base and check in on one another to determine how you are progressing in your Service plan and whether or not it is feasible to have your child returned home to you.
+Status hearings will allow all parties to connect and check in on one another to determine how you are progressing in your Service plan and whether or not it is feasible to have your child returned home to you.

 Eventually, the subject matter of your CPS case will shift towards discussing a permanency plan.
-Typically, around 5:00 or six months after the first adversary hearing the court will review your progress in any service plans or safety plans.
+Typically, around 5:00 or six months after the first adversary hearing, the court will review your progress in any service plans or safety plans.
 These plans are created by you intending with CPS to help you progress toward meeting requirements as outlined in the initial court appearances.
 You may be required to attend anger management counseling, drug counseling, family therapy, or other classes intended to help you deal with problems in your personal life.

-CPS will submit a permanency report to the judge that includes Their view of how you are progressing through your safety plan and their preference as to where your child will end up permanently after your CPS case.
+CPS will submit a permanency report to the judge that includes Their view of how you are progressing through your safety plan and their preference for where your child will end up permanently after your CPS case.
 You can expect to attend permanency court hearings every four months until your case is resolved.

-Typically, the end stage of most every CPS case will be a trial.
+Typically, the end stage of almost every CPS case will be a trial.
 Your goal in this hearing is to have your child returned home to you permanently by presenting evidence of how you have complied with the requests of CPS and how your home no longer presents a risk of harm to your child.
-A judge can either grant your request to have your child returned home to you, place your child in the permanent conservatorship of a friend or family member, begin the proceedings for your child to be adopted, and to terminate your parental rights if you have shown no willingness to participate in the planning for your child during the case.
+A judge can either grant your request to have your child returned home to you, place your child in the permanent conservatorship of a friend or family member, begin the proceedings for your child to be adopted and terminate your parental rights if you have shown no willingness to participate in the planning for your child during the case.